YohanKulasinghe/floodPrediction_grayModel/README.md

 Grey forecast can be used to predict behavior of non-linear time series.
 This is a non-statistical forecasting method that is particularly effective when the number of observations is insufficient.

-This Project contains two approches for implement gray model
+This Project contains two approches for implement gray model.

     1. Project with Angular frontend and flask(python) backend using gray 1.1 model
     2. Full python project to predict flood using gray 1.1 model.

 **Here How to Run Angular Project**

 (You need only two folder to run _grayModelAPI_ and _floodprediction_.
 (Other contents for further referance if needed)

 Clone the repo.